idaptive/aws-cli-utilities/AWS CLI - Idaptive V1/README.md

 Many options can be set using environmental variables to avoid needing to specify them on the command-line for every call.

+## Docker Usage

+As an alternative to installing a local copy, a Docker image is available.
+Please see the [Docker Usage instructions](../README.md#docker-usage) in the top-level README.

 ## Installation

 [pipx](https://pipxproject.github.io/pipx/) is highly recommended for Python